Answer a few simple questions and click "Find My Loan"

 Many organizations around the world have created scholarships and grants to help students study abroad.
 While these awards can be competitive, they can offer free money to students without the obligation of having to pay back the money.
 There are thousands of scholarships and grants out there, but keep in mind that it's important to put the time and effort into each application to increase the likelihood of winning the award.
 Keep track of due dates, have your application reviewed, and submit as many as you can.
 You can search international scholarships and grants on IEFA.org.

 Working in the U.S. to supplement your financial aid is difficult and limited for international students.
 F-1 students are allowed to work part-time on campus if they are in good academic standing or once they have completed their academic program.
 In order to get approval for OPT or CPT, your work must be directly related to your major.
 Be sure to check with your International Student Advisor to see whether you can work during your studies.

 If you are pursuing higher degrees, some international organizations may be able to help you study in the U.S. including the United Nations and the World Health Organization, to name a few.
 Again, these scholarships are extremely competitive, but can be an amazing opportunity if you have the qualifications and skills to do so.

 If you still need money, there are international student loans that can cover up to the total cost of your US education, including your tuition, transportation, living and food expenses.
-As long as you have a US cosigner and attend an accredited school, there are a number of lenders that will work with international students.
-You can apply right online in most cases and get instant approval within days.
-Remember, international student loans allow you to borrow money - but you will need to pay back the money along with a cost of borrowing.
+As long as you attend an accredited school, there are a number of lenders that will work with international students.
+You can apply right online in most cases and get approval within days.
+Remember, international student loans allow you to borrow money — but you will need to pay back the money along with a cost of borrowing.
 Be sure to look over all the details and compare lenders to find the loan that's right for you.